Skip to content

 Your cart is empty

-Layering means stacking several lightweight products in a purposeful order so each one can do its job optimally.
-This strengthens your skin barrier, boosts the effectiveness of actives, and helps you achieve balanced, radiant skin over time.
-Here you’ll find the order, what to watch out for, and what not to combine.
+Layering means applying several lightweight products in a smart order so each one can do its job properly.
+That helps strengthen your skin barrier, improve the effectiveness of active ingredients, and support balanced, radiant skin over time.
+Here you’ll find the correct order, what to watch out for, and what combinations to avoid.

 Why layering works: logic, order, and skin layers

-Not every skin needs every step every day.
-Layering Korean skincare is modular: adjust the number of layers to your skin condition, climate, and time of day.
-In the evening you can work more intensively; in the morning the focus is on protection—especially sunscreen.
-Listen to your skin: tightness, shine, redness, or clogged pores are signals to choose more or fewer layers.
+The important thing is that not every skin type needs every step every day.
+Layering Korean skincare is modular: you adjust the number of layers to your skin condition, the climate, and the time of day.
+In the evening you can work more intensively, while in the morning the focus should be on protection, especially sunscreen.
+Listen to your skin: tightness, excess shine, redness, or clogged pores are signals to use more or fewer layers.

 • 1.
-Oil or balm cleanser: dissolves makeup, SPF, sebum
+Oil or balm cleanser: dissolves makeup, SPF, and sebum

 • 2.
 Water-based cleanser: removes dirt and sweat